Written and Edited by: MarkEAW

 two quarters of the way looking out your cockpit window, heading

-EAW uses two picture sizes for everything but sometimes
+EAW uses two "picture" sizes (lores and hires) for

 Shimmering and Screen Resolution:

-for the game as well as the video driver used, EAW supports
+game as well as the video driver used, EAW supports resolutions up

 The solution for older Windows and older Video Cards was to turn on Anisotropic